chenxingqiang/jax-sklearn/doc/modules/neighbors.rst

 in parameter space, leading to an approximately block-diagonal matrix of K-nearest neighbors.
-Such a sparse graph is useful in a variety of circumstances which make use of spatial relationships between points for unsupervised learning: in particular, see :class:`~sklearn.manifold.Isomap`, :class:`~sklearn.manifold.LocallyLinearEmbedding`, and :class:`~sklearn.cluster.SpectralClustering`.
+Such a sparse graph is useful in a variety of circumstances which make use of spatial relationships between points for unsupervised learning: in particular, see :class:`~xlearn.manifold.Isomap`, :class:`~xlearn.manifold.LocallyLinearEmbedding`, and :class:`~xlearn.cluster.SpectralClustering`.

 KDTree and BallTree Classes
 ---------------------------